cdzombak/mailto-things/README.md

     -outgoingEmail "add-to-things-example@things.email"
 ```

-Keep in mind that all paths given as arguments are _within the container,_ including the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, so you'll have to make sure they are all mapped to the desired paths on the host.
+Keep in mind that all paths given as arguments are paths _within the container,_ including the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, so you'll have to make sure they are all mapped to the desired paths on the host.

 ## License